 Frequently Asked Questions: Restaurant Resume Examples and Advice

 For example, if the facility seeks someone collaborative, call out that aspect of your experience in your profile.
 Or say the restaurant has many non-English speaking customers.
-Highlight your foreign language skills both in your profile and as a separate section farther down the document.
+Highlight your foreign language skills in your profile and as a separate section further down the document.
 With adjustments like these, you can make your resume more relevant to each opportunity.

 Most restaurant job seekers should use the combination (or hybrid) format.
 True to its name, this format combines two important features of other resume formats: the chronological format's experience section and the functional format's profile section.
 (The resume examples on this page all use combination format.)